Your children will also be taken care of: from the age of one, they are entitled to a place in a nursery (kindergarten) or with a childminder.

 - Full-day and creche places for very young children are in high demand.
 You should apply for a place as early as possible – ideally before arriving in Germany.

 - Quite a few universities and many student organisations run their own child care centres that can also be used by university staff.
-You can find your university’s student organisation (Studentenwerk) at www.studentenwerke.de > Studentenwerke.
+You can find your university’s student organisation (Studentenwerk or Studierendenwerk) at www.studentenwerke.de > Studentenwerke.

 - The international offices and welcome centres at universities can also help you find a child care place.